nkrusch/recontext/readme.txt

     docker run --rm -v "$(pwd)/results:/rectx/results" -it rectx:latest

-The command mounts a shared directory on the container host.
-Results of all experiments run inside the container will persist in the shared directory after exiting the container.
+The command mounts a shared directory (results) on the host.
+This way, the results of all experiments run inside the container will be visible on the host and will persist after container exit.

 Source Code Organization
 ------------------------------------------------------------------------

-Besides the Python package dependencies, all source code is included in the artifact.
+Except Python packages, all source code is included in the artifact.

      .
-     ├─ 📁 dig                 Dig source code
+     ├─ 📁 dig                 Dɪɢ source code
      ├─ 📁 digup               source code of our prototype detector ├─ 📁 input/traces        all input traces
-     ├─ 📁 logs                referential result from our experiments ├─ 📁 scripts             helper scripts for running experiments ├─ 📁 tacle               TaCle source code
+     ├─ 📁 logs                referential result from our experiments ├─ 📁 scripts             helper scripts for running experiments ├─ 📁 tacle               TᴀCʟᴇ source code
      ├─ 📁 verified            Dafny-verified codes
+     ├─ Dockerfile             container build script
-     ├─ LICENSE                software license
+     ├─ LICENSE                software license (MIT)
      ├─ readme.txt             this readme
-     ├─ requirements.txt       Python dependencies
+     ├─ requirements.txt       Python package dependencies
      └─ *                      other configuration files